lkilcommons/sea_tutorial/README.md

 ```
 ![Sunspot number solar cycle superposed epoch results](sunspot_number_sea.png)

 Here we can see the results!
+The interpretation is an exercise for the reader, for now ;)

 ## Appendix: An alternate technique without time binning